adit-sinha/Practice-Problems-2/README.txt

 5) Autocorrect
 Automatically corrects entered strings to known english words or leaves them be if the word is too unique.
+Errors to fix:
+(i) Capitalizing letters for new sentences
+(ii) Printing words such as 'I'm'
+(iii) Miscellaneous errors